Sn3hil/once2/progress.md

 - Vault character limits: enforce at application layer (free: 5, premium: unlimited)
 - Auth tables will be generated by Better Auth, not manually defined
+- Traits are hybrid: suggestions provided, but custom allowed
+- All validation schemas go in @once/shared for frontend/backend consistency
+- Error codes centralized with status mapping for type safety
+- Server tested and running on port 8080

 ---